sseengal/Sprout/Docs/GOOGLE_OAUTH_IMPLEMENTATION.md

 # Google OAuth Implementation Guide

-This document outlines the Google OAuth implementation in the Sprout app, including the current architecture, components, recent improvements, and future plans.
+This document outlines the Google OAuth implementation in the Sprout app, including the current architecture, components, and future improvements.

 ## Table of Contents
 1. [Overview](#overview)